Playwright vs Cypress in 2026: which one should your team pick?

 Here's the thing.
 Whether you're on Playwright or Cypress, the teams we talk to aren't struggling with the framework itself.
 They're struggling with everything around it.
 The problems below aren't Playwright-specific or Cypress-specific.
 They're framework-shaped gaps that neither tool was designed to fill.

-Start with failure triage.
+- Failure triage.
 Your framework tells you a test failed.
 It gives you a trace, a screenshot, maybe a video.
 What it doesn't tell you is whether this failure happened before, whether it's related to other failures in the same run, or whether it's a flaky test that passed on retry.
 That context lives in people's heads, or nowhere.

 Selenium isn't going anywhere either